 There are many ways to get to, from, and around Monrovia!

-Beginning March 15, Lime will no longer be operating their bikeshare program.
+Lime will no longer be operating their bikeshare program.
 As Lime is intending to focus solely on their scooter business, they will no longer be providing pedal-bike services.

-All of the bikes operating in Monrovia are in the process of being collected, with the goal of removing them all by March 15.
-In addition, anyone who has a remaining balance in their Lime account will be able to request a refund of their monies through Lime customer service.
+To that end, anyone who has a remaining balance in their Lime account will be able to request a refund of their monies through Lime customer service.

 You may complete the application here.
 Be sure to include a copy of any back-up documentation showing disability eligibility, sign the waiver, and return both to the Community Center (119 W. Palm Avenue).